 It seems like everyone is jumping on the podcast bandwagon these days.
-People and companies alike are finding that recorded audio, especially in podcast form, is often more effective in reaching your target audience than blog posts - and far more engaging.
-With a podcast, you can suddenly reach people in new ways, like as they drive to work, log miles on the treadmill, or take their dog for a walk.
+People and companies alike are finding that recorded audio and video, especially in podcast form, is often more effective in reaching your target audience than blog posts — and far more engaging.
+With B2B podcasting, you can suddenly reach people in new ways, like as they drive to work, log miles on the treadmill, or take their dog for a walk.
 What’s not to love?
 Shouldn’t everyone be flocking to this new medium?

 His answer?
-Not necessarily.
-There isn’t much of a point in throwing together a podcast just for the sake of having a podcast - you don’t want to be just white noise.
-But, when done correctly and thought through - a podcast can be a huge engagement driver for brands.
-Tune in to find out how you can avoid the common pitfalls associated with new podcast-goers!
+There isn’t much of a point in throwing together a podcast just for the sake of having a podcast — you don’t want to be just white noise.
+But, when done correctly and thought through, a podcast can be a huge engagement and growth driver for brands.
+Tune in to find out how you can avoid the common pitfalls associated with new podcast creators!

 Digging into Key Takeaways

 In each episode, we like to highlight the key takeaways from each show.
 Why?
 Well... we like to think of it as a podcast outline or live show notes.
-Instead of trying to jump around and find the time stamps listed in show notes (if you're interested in diving right to a topic listed there), we want you to be able to find that clip and play it instantly.
-Plus... it makes it easy to share your favorite moments with others or embed your podcast into the rest of your content.
+Instead of trying to jump around and find the time stamps listed in show notes, we want you to be able to find that clip and play it instantly.
+Plus... it makes it easy to share your favorite moments with others or embed your podcast into the rest of your content and targeted outreach.
 So for the first episode, here are some of the takeaways that really stood out to us!

 Choose your message and audience and stay true to your game plan.
 Don’t change how you do the show to try to appeal to everyone — know your audience and grow that listening base organically.
 Or else you might run the risk of watering down your message and alienating your core listeners.

 Set your goals and understand what you’re trying to get out of it.
 Downloads and listens don’t tell the whole story.
-Look at signals beyond the basic metrics and evaluate things like SEO spike and mentions on social media.
+You need podcast analytics to see signals beyond the basic metrics and evaluate things like SEO spike and mentions on social media.
 Lastly, be patient; it takes time to get a podcast running and to curate an active and growing audience.

 Jay Baer’s Social Pros Podcast dives deeper into leveraging your brand to the forefront of the industry in his episode discussing the importance of social media for professional services.